Guide to developing your COVID-19 workplace safety plan

 Key sources of information

-Make sure you continue to follow any provincial requirements under the Reopening Ontario (A Flexible Response to covid 19 ) Act and any local public health orders.
-Find out about the latest public health measures, advice and restrictions.
+Make sure you continue to follow any provincial requirements under the Reopening Ontario (A Flexible Response to COVID‑19 ) Act and any local public health orders.
+Find out about the latest updates in public health measures, advice and restrictions.

 The virus can also be spread indirectly through contaminated surfaces or objects.

 The key risk factors for COVID-19 transmission include: